jonreymond/lensless_ml/README.md

 - tflite_inference : script to run an inference of a tflite model
 - train : script to train the model
 - utils : utilitary methods, mostly used during the training

+## Remarks
+- To use the Tensoboard visualization, you have to run "tensorboard --logdir 'path to tensoboard folder'"
+- The binary files to get the benchmark of Tlite models can be found in this [link](https://www.tensorflow.org/lite/performance/measurement)
+- For visualizing the tflite model, run : "python -m tflite_visualize 'model'.tflite visualized_model.html".
+It will generate an html file.
+This can be useful to see which operators are used in the tflite model.